pubnub/chat-engine/README.md

 ### Plugins

 Plugins, plugin tests and examples, have been migrated or verified to work with 0.10.
 You can find them within a branch called ```chat-354```.
-Plugins can be compiled with ```chat-engine-plugin``` if needed. https://github.com/pubnub/chat-engine-emoji/tree/chat-354
+Plugins can be compiled with ```chat-engine-plugin``` if needed.
+See this plugin branch for an example:

+https://github.com/pubnub/chat-engine-emoji/tree/chat-354

 ## Get Help with 0.10